Jay and Silent Bob's Secret Stash

 Jay and Silent Bob's Secret Stash (sometimes shortened to simply The Stash) is a comic book store owned by filmmaker Kevin Smith, and named after the fictional duo portrayed by Smith and Jason Mewes in Smith's View Askewniverse films.
 Merchandise includes comic books, comic-related merchandise, and View Askew film-related items (e.g., apparel, action figures, posters, etc.).
 The store is located at 65 Broad Street in Red Bank, New Jersey.

-The store is the setting for the reality television show Comic Book Men, and where many episodes of the podcasts Tell 'Em Steve-Dave! and I Sell Comics have been recorded, as well as select episodes of SModcast and Highlands: A Peephole History.
+The store was the setting for the reality television show Comic Book Men, and where many episodes of the podcasts Tell 'Em Steve-Dave! and I Sell Comics have been recorded, as well as select episodes of SModcast and Highlands: A Peephole History.